- Learning about cancer surgery

 - How the surgery is to be done

 - What other treatment options you have

 When you sign the consent form you are saying that you have received this information, you understand it, and you are willing to have the surgery.
-It also means that you understand there is no guarantee that the treatment will work.
+It also means you understand there’s no guarantee that the surgery will work.

 It’s important that you read the consent form and understand each of the above issues before signing it.
 Make sure your doctor answers all of your questions and that you understand the answers.
 Having a family member or friend go over the consent form with you may also be helpful.

-Please see our document called Informed Consent if you would like to learn more about this process.
+Please see our document called Informed Consent if you’d like to learn more about this process.

-- Urine test (urinalysis) to look at how well your kidneys are working and check for infections.
+- Urine test (urinalysis) to look at how well your kidneys are working and check for infection.

-- Chest x-ray and EKG (electrocardiogram) to check your lungs and your heart’s electrical system.
+- EKG (electrocardiogram) to check your heart’s electrical system.

-- Other tests will be done as needed, such as CT scans, MRIs, or PET scans to look at the size and location of the tumors and see if the cancer looks like it has spread to nearby tissues.
+- Other tests as needed, such as CT scans, MRIs, or PET scans to look at the size and location of the tumors and see if the cancer looks like it has spread to nearby tissues.
 You can learn more about these scans in Imaging (Radiology) Tests.

 Your doctor will also ask you questions about your health, including things like high blood pressure, heart disease, diabetes, alcohol and tobacco use, and anything else that could affect surgery.
 Your doctor should know about all the medicines you take, including vitamins, herbs, and even the drugs you only take every now and then.
 It’s also important that you let your doctor know about any allergic reactions you’ve had in the past, including reactions to foods or other substances.